munificent/dep-interface-libraries/Proposal.md

 **To tell if an interface library I and a configuration-specific library S are compatible:**

- 1. For every top-level function *f* in I:
+ 1. For every top-level function *f* imported or exported from I, after any combinators have been applied:
     1. If S does not contain a top-level function with the same name, fail.
     2. If the type of *f* in I is not compatible with the type of *f* in S, fail.

 **To tell if two types A and B are compatible:**

- 1. If A and B are named types:
+ 1. If A and B are both `void`, succeed.
-     1. If they are both `void`, succeed.
+ 2. If A and B are interface types:
-     2. If they don't refer to the same declaration, fail.
+     1. If they don't refer to the same declaration, fail.
-     3. If their type argument lists are not compatible, fail.
+     2. If their type argument lists are not compatible, fail.
- 2. If A and B are function types:
+ 3. If A and B are function types:
      1. If the return types are not compatible, fail.
      2. If the mandatory parameter lists are not compatible, fail.
      3. If the optional positional parameter lists are not compatible, fail.
      4. If the map of named parameters is not compatible, fail.
-     5. If any corresponding default values are not equal, fail.
+     5. If any corresponding default values are not identical, fail.
      6. Otherwise, succeed.
- 3. Otherwise, fail.
+ 4. Otherwise, fail.

 **To tell if two maps of names to types compatible:**